katsuyax/CBDevice/README.md

 ## License

-UIDeviceModelName is available under the MIT license.
+CBDevice is available under the MIT license.
 See the LICENSE file for more info.